BritishBambi/The-Waypoint-PP4/README.md

 ![Screenshot of home page](assets/screenshots/search-screenshot.PNG "Home")

+USER STORY: Search Games:

+    - As a user, I want to search for games, so that I can view details relating to my query and find the game I'm looking for.

+Acceptance Criteria:
+Style search and search results page
+Make an API call when a query is given from the user Display query results in search results page

+The game search screen begins the first part of this User story by taking the query from the search bar based on the user entry.
+This will then be forwarded onto the search_results page.

 Game Cards:

 The game card page will render the search query that the user has provided.
 For each search result a new card will be rendered.
 To prevent putting too many on one page a limit of 12 per page has been set to ensure the user does not also get overwhelemd with choice.
 To ensure more accurate searches an API setting has been made to order the games by metacritic rating.
 This means it is less likley to put user made or fan games high on the list when making a general query.

 ![Screenshot of home page](assets/screenshots/search-results-screenshot.PNG "Home")

+USER STORY: Search Games:

+    - As a user, I want to search for games, so that I can view details relating to my query and find the game I'm looking for.

+Acceptance Criteria:
+Style search and search results page
+Make an API call when a query is given from the user Display query results in search results page

+This fuffils the second part of the User Story to search a game.
+The search results page when loaded will take the query and pass it to the API url in order to render the specific user query.
+This will then all be rendered in a styled format using the game cards to turn the JSON information into easily viewable information for the user.

 Game Page: